Vector4-new/NovetusStudioConnect/README.md

 # NovetusStudioConnect
 A PowerShell script to connect to Novetus servers with Studio tools.

+**NOTE: In the next release of Novetus, this exploit will be "patched," and I am not going through the effort of updating it.
+Most of the process is similar, but scripts are encoded differently, so you will have to figure that out.**

 # Usage
 Put the PowerShell script in the same folder as your Novetus installation (the one with NovetusBootstrapper.exe in it).
 You also need a patched Studio executable.
 Instructions are below this section.